 During training, staff discuss how to help campers feel heard, how to respond if campers open up about challenges or painful experiences, and how to walk alongside campers with questions about faith and life.
 In addition, we teach staff to recognize and respond to bullying in the camp setting.
 Our goal is to create a healthy, encouraging environment in cabins and in camp so that campers can be themselves without fear of judgment or criticism from anyone.

 We use vehicles to transport campers to activities outside the immediate boundaries of Singing Hills or Echo Valley.
-All passengers are required to be seated in the bed of a truck with the tailgate up, and the speed limit in the river is 10 mph.
+All passengers are required to be seated in the bed of a pickup truck, outfitted with benches and safety rails, with the tailgate up.